Updated: 25th February 2021

 Depending on the scale of the assets involved, you may wish to consider closing down your business through a Members’ Voluntary Liquidation (MVL).
 By proceeding down this route you may be able to take advantage of Entrepreneurs’ Relief (ER) which is the most tax-efficient way to extract the money from your company.
 This must be done under the guidance of a licensed insolvency practitioner.

 If your company has been subject to a Gazette notice for compulsory strike off, or you are concerned about the financial health of your business, you should make it a priority to contact a licensed insolvency practitioner.
 There are various ways of dealing with your company’s financial woes; however, time is very much of the essence.
 Addressed early and you can significantly increase the chance of a successful outcome for both you and your company.
-Contact Real Business Rescue today on 0800 644 6080, for a free no-obligation consultation with Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Contact Real Business Rescue today on 0800 644 6080, for a free no-obligation consultation with Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.